 I’m an Australian landscape ecologist currently working as a Post Doctoral researcher within the McGill Sustainability Systems Initiative (MSSI) and the Department of Geography, at McGill University, Canada.
 I am also a member of The Environment & Livelihoods Lab and The Bennett Lab.

 My research focuses on understanding how humans and nature interact with each other, and using this knowledge to identify actions that we can implement to sustainably manage landscapes – where human, environmental and economic health can be achieved simultaneously both now and for future generations.
+I focus on a range of landscapes, but have a particular interest in understanding human-nature relationships in urban landscapes.

 You can also find more about my research here: